top of page

 Initially through storytelling, students will use the Scratch programming language to bring two ladybug characters to life.
 Historical references are utilized to provide context in the development of: the first computers, a dance called the “Jitterbug”, and the roles of women in early computer science fields.

-Ladybugs take flight 2
+take flight 2

-Prerequisite: Ladybugs Take Flight 1
+Prerequisite: Take Flight 1

 Students continue on their journey utilizing the Scratch programming language to develop more complex code sequences for the ladybug characters.
 Operators and conditionals will be introduced, and in this bundle of lessons: